Memory-Dependent FPK Equations for Nonlinear SDOF Oscillators Under Fractional Gaussian Noise Excitation: Numerical results

 For nonlinear stochastic dynamical system excited by FGN, the exact steady-state or transient solutions are generally unavailable.
 Therefore, MCS results are used as reference solution in the following examples.
-The comparisons of the three-dimensional surface and corresponding contour plots of the joint PDF obtained by the memFPK equation method and the MCS method (using \(6\times10^{6}\) samples) at $t = 2.5, 3.0$, and 8.0 s are shown in Figure \ref{fig2-1}.
-As shown in Figure \ref{fig2-3}, the comparisons of the transient marginal PDF of $X(t)$ and $V(t)$ in linear and logarithmic coordinates at typical time points.
-Figure \ref{fig2-5} further presents a comparative analysis of the time histories evolution of the first four statistical moments obtained from both approaches.
+The comparisons of the three-dimensional surface and corresponding contour plots of the joint PDF obtained by the memFPK equation method and the MCS method (using \(6\times10^{6}\) samples) at representative time instants $t=$ 2.5, 3.0, and 8.0 s are shown in Fig.~\ref{fig2-1}.
+As shown in Fig.~\ref{fig2-3}, the comparisons of the transient marginal PDF of $X(t)$ and $V(t)$ in linear and logarithmic coordinates at typical time points.
+Fig.~\ref{fig2-5} further presents a comparative analysis of the temporal evolution of the first four statistical moments obtained from both approaches.

-The results in Figures \ref{fig2-1}-\ref{fig2-5} indicate that the memFPK equation method exhibits strong agreement with the MCS method in terms of transient joint and marginal PDF, as well as the statistical moments.
-As shown in Figure \ref{fig2-3} and Figure \ref{fig2-5}, the PDF of the displacement $X(t)$ exhibit a bimodal characteristic, and the kurtosis is significantly lower than 2, indicating that the system has obvious non-Gaussian and multi-stable characteristics.
-These complex features are accurately captured by the memFPK method.
-In addition, as can be seen from Figure \ref{fig2-3}(c) and (d), even in the tail region, the PDF obtained by the memFPK equation method still maintain a high degree of consistency with the MCS results, with an accuracy up to the order of $10^{-6}$.
-In contrast, the MCS method requires $6\times10^{6}$ samples to reach a tail accuracy of the order of $10^{-4}$ to $10^{-5}$, whereas the proposed method can achieve higher accuracy with only 2000 samples.